Lake Protection & Rehabilitation District

 - All sorts of water recreation are now possible, including ice

-water skiing (which were virtually impossible before
+fishing and water skiing (which were virtually impossible before

 - Property values have increased substantially.